Avive Adds Dr. Fred St. Goar to Medical Advisory Board

-SAN FRANCISCO, CA – (April 1, 2019) – Revive Solutions, Inc. (“Revive” or the “Company”), a leading developer of a next generation Automated External Defibrillator (“AED”) addressing the global public health issue of Sudden Cardiac Arrest (“SCA”), today announced that Dr. Fred St. Goar has joined the Company’s Medical Advisory Board.
+SAN FRANCISCO, CA – (April 1, 2019) – Avive Solutions, Inc. (“Avive” or the “Company”), a leading developer of a next-generation Automated External Defibrillator (“AED”) addressing the global public health issue of Sudden Cardiac Arrest (“SCA”), today announced that Dr. Fred St. Goar has joined the Company’s Medical Advisory Board.

 “Dr. St. Goar is well-recognized as a leader in the medical device industry, and we are excited that he has joined our Medical Advisory Board,” said Rory Beyer, CEO of Revive.
 “He provides a unique perspective to the team as both a renowned clinician in the cardiovascular space and as an innovator that has been an integral role in multiple successful medical device company outcomes.
 We look forward to working with Dr. St. Goar and benefiting from his past experiences as we work to bring our product to market.”

-Revive Solutions, Inc. is a San Francisco-based privately held healthcare technology company developing a next generation automated external defibrillator and software solutions in an effort to significantly increase survival rates from Sudden Cardiac Arrest.
+Avive Solutions, Inc. is a San Francisco-based privately held healthcare technology company developing a next-generation automated external defibrillator and software solutions in an effort to significantly increase survival rates from Sudden Cardiac Arrest.